DJIBOUTI

 Tentative WHS

 Le Lac Assal (05/01/2015).
 Lake Assal is an endorheic salt lake in the Afar depression, at an altitude of 153 meters below sea level (the lowest point on the African continent and the third-lowest point on Earth after the Sea of Galilee and the Dead Sea).
 It was formed by the opening of the Great Rift Valley.
-The area consists of a dry part, a white plain dry lake bed, and the highly saline water body.
-The main source of water supply is subsurface geothermal springs with aquifers linked to sea water.
+The area has a dry part, a white plain dry lake bed, and a highly saline water body.
+The main source of water supply is subsurface geothermal springs with aquifers linked to seawater.
 Specialized algae and fish live in the lake.

 Le Parc National de la forêt du Day (05/01/2015).
 Created in 1939 as a resort for Europeans with residences for the governor and the military.